cpjobling/eg-252-git-bootcamp/novice/git/01-backup.md

 We use the `-m` flag (for "message") to record a comment that will help us remember later on what we did and why.
-If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured at the start) so that we can write a longer message.
+If we just run `git commit` without the `-m` option, Git will launch `notepad` (or whatever other editor we configured at the start) so that we can write a longer message.

 If we run `git status` now: